 The Cereal School has created a healthy breakfast cereal that you can feel good about eating.
 And because it is free of gluten, grain, soy, GMO’s, and sugar, with only 100 calories and 1 Weight Watcher point per serving almost anyone, on any diet, can enjoy these bags of crunchy sweetness!

-There are 7 The Cereal School flavors including Peanut Butter, Cookies and Cream, Berries, Cocoa, Fruity, Apple Pie, and Cinnamon Bun you are sure to find a flavor, or two, that you can’t live without.
-Check out the ingredients and macros below.
+There are 5 The Cereal School flavors including Peanut Butter, Cookies and Cream, Cocoa, Fruity, and Cinnamon Bun you are sure to find a flavor, or two, that you can’t live without.

 We loved the new peanut butter taste!
 It tastes better than the previous version with NO after taste and is still packed with protein with no sugar crash.
 We highly recommend it.
 The cocoa was a deep dark chocolate taste that was good, but not amazing.
 We added some of the chocolate to a bowl of the peanut butter cereal to create the ultimate protein-packed peanut butter cup breakfast.
 You should absolutely try it!